-If you have proxy turned on in your Mac - please turn it off at:
+If you have a proxy turned on in your Mac - turn it off at:

 For proxy settings:

-1) Please contact you system administrator for assistance.
+1) Please contact your system administrator for assistance.

-2) Disable proxy in System Preferences - Network - Active connection - Advanced... - Proxy
+2) Disable proxy in System Settings - Network - Active connection

 Open Applications -> Utilities -> Terminal and paste the command below as is and hit Return: